Northallerton: Transport

-Air
+Nearby Leeming Bar is on the heritage Wensleydale Railway to Redmire and can be reached by a Dales & District bus service between the stations.

-The nearest airport is Teesside International Airport approximately 15 mi north of the town, lying just to the east of Darlington.
+Northallerton's nearest airport is Teesside International Airport, approximately 15 mi north of the town, just to the east of Darlington.

 Sport

-Football codes
+Football

-Northallerton Town FC play in the Northern League, the second oldest football league in the world.
-Formed sometime before 1895 they have been known as both Northallerton and Northallerton Alliance before settling on their current name.
-They are the most southerly based team in the league.
-The team played in many minor leagues before joining the Northern League Division Two on its formation in 1982.
-In 1994 the club was declared financially insolvent and closed down, but were rescued by local businessmen in time for the 1994–95 season.
+Founded in 1895, Northallerton Town FC plays in the Northern League where it is the southernmost club.
+They play their home games out of Calvert Stadium.
+In 1994, the club was declared insolvent but was rescued by local businessmen in time for the next season.
+Brothers Michael Dawson, Andy Dawson and Kevin Dawson started their football careers at Northallerton Town.

-The club has never actually played in Northallerton, playing at the Bluestone Ground near County Hall in Romanby until 1974, then moving to its current location at the Regency Stadium on the outskirts of Romanby.
-The brothers Michael Dawson (Tottenham Hotspur defender), Andy Dawson (Hull City defender) and Kevin Dawson (Worksop Town defender) all started their football career at Northallerton Town.
+Rugby

-Northallerton Rugby Union Football Club play at Brompton Lodge on the outskirts of Brompton.
-The team play in the second division of the Yorkshire League.
+Northallerton Rugby Union Football Club play in the second division of the Yorkshire League at Brompton Lodge on the outskirts of Brompton.
+The club has existed since 1882.

-The recently formed rugby league club Northallerton Stallions has reached agreement with the rugby union club to play at their Brompton Lodge facilities.

 Cricket

-Cricket in Northallerton dates back to 1812, although the first recorded match played by Northallerton Cricket Club was in the early 1860s.
+Cricket in Northallerton dates from 1812, although the first recorded match played by Northallerton Cricket Club was in the early 1860s.
 The club was one of the six founder member teams of the North Yorkshire Cricket League which was formed in 1893.
-They later went on to join the Thirsk & District Senior League in 1911, winning their first title in 1914.
-Subsequently, known as the York Senior League, Northallerton won the championship a further 8 times.
+The club join the Thirsk & District Senior League in 1911, winning its first title in 1914.
+Subsequently, known as the York Senior League, Northallerton won the championship a further eight times.

-In 1949, the club moved from its ground adjacent to County Hall to its current location at the end of Farndale Avenue in Romanby.
-In 1965 a two tier pavilion was built at a cost of £6,500 and was opened with match against a Yorkshire XI which included Geoffrey Boycott.

-The team currently plays in the North Yorkshire & South Durham Cricket League and fields three teams.
-The first 11 is currently captained by Liam Botham.
-A fourth team (the Wolves) plays in the Nidderdale League Division 7.
+In 1949, the club moved from its ground adjacent to County Hall to the end of Farndale Avenue in Romanby.
+In 1965 a two tier pavilion, built at a cost of £6,500, was opened with match against a Yorkshire XI which included Geoffrey Boycott.
+The club fields three teams.
+The first team plays in division 2 of the North Yorkshire & South Durham Cricket League whilst the second team plays in division 4.
+The third team currently plays in the Darlington and District Cricket League.

-Aquatic

-Northallerton has a leisure centre which is home to NASC (Northallerton Amateur Swimming Club) and Hambleton Seals Water Polo, who both play in competitive galas and matches.
-NASC recently came third in their moors league division which is an achievement for the club as they have not finished that high for a very long time.
-Hambleton Seals Water Polo are a newly formed team which aims to attract local children to a quite small, yet fun sport.
+Other Sports

+The pool at Northallerton Leisure Centre is owned by North Yorkshire Council.
+It is home to Northallerton Amateur Swimming Club.
+Formed in 1961, the club competes in the Moors League against others in the region.
+The Northallerton Hockey Club competes in regional leagues in Yorkshire.
+The Thirsk & Northallerton Golf Club is based in near Northallerton.
+Northallerton has a connection with the Scottish sport of shinty, Northallerton Camanachd competed competitively in the since the 1960s.
+A new club, called the Northallerton Shinty Club, was formed in 2012.
+One of the founders of the English Shinty Association is from Northallerton.